abbiedaniel/salesforce-maintenance/PD1-Notes.md

  	- create two aura events ```.evt``` and two controllers ```.js``` for each event
   	- Use ```event.setParams``` and ```event.fire``` on the child controller to pass the method parameters to the parent
   	- Use ```component.set``` and ```component.get``` to initialize or retrieve the component
+  	- Types of Events:
+  		- Component Event: supports two types of propagation - bubble and capture.
+Default phase is the bubble phase, where the source component gets to handle the event first when the event is fired.
+Next it's parent component, then grand parent component and so on until the root component.
+If a component uses the caoture phasem the order of event progragation behaves in a top-down manner.
+When the source component fires the event, the root component gets the handle the event first and the propogatuion traverse down the containment hierarchy until it reaches the source component.
+  	 	- Application Event: broadcast events to alll components in an application, which could adversely affect performance.

 - **Aura Enabled Important Methods & Signatures**